awsdocs/amazon-sagemaker-developer-guide/doc_source/studio-tasks-git.md

 1. Choose **CLONE**\.

-1. If the repo requires credentials, you are prompted to enter your username and personal access token.
+1. If the repo requires credentials, you are prompted to enter your username and personal access token\.

 1. Wait for the download to finish\.
 After the repo has been cloned, the **File Browser** opens to display the cloned repo\.